403rd AFSB welcomes Reaves, bids farewell to Ruiz in change of responsibility ceremony

 |0

-This work, 403rd AFSB welcomes Reaves, bids farewell to Ruiz in change of responsibility ceremony [Image 4 of 4], by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 403rd AFSB welcomes Reaves, bids farewell to Ruiz in change of responsibility ceremony, by Galen Putnam, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-403rd AFSB welcomes Reaves, bids farewell to Ruiz in change of responsibility ceremony

 LEAVE A COMMENT